 - Match your strategy to your operational goals.
 Business units must be involved in this analysis.
 Recovery time objectives should be realistic and documented and paths to identify redundant services or processes required to improve business continuity should be adopted where feasible.

-- Move toward secure, sanitized, tamper proof immutable storage in keeping with best practice to help ensure faster recovery from a range of cyber-attacks, including ransomware.
+- Move toward secure, sanitized, tamper-proof immutable storage in keeping with best practices to help ensure faster recovery from a range of cyber-attacks, including ransomware.
 Immutable storage enables adopters to protect specific data that will be stored in a form that can never be altered or removed.
 If your hosted provider has immutable data storage capability it might make sense to explore the utility of this approach to your specific business.

 - Conduct incident response testing and training.
 Require participation of all outside parties who provide support of critical business processes.
 Even if your organization is not in a regulated industry, test and document your results.